Detoxification Due To Heavy Drinking Can Save Your Life

 This inflammation eventually leads to alcoholic cirrhosis, in which healthy liver cells are replaced by scar tissue (fibrosis), leaving the liver unable to perform its vital functions.

 The presence of alcoholic hepatitis is a red flag that cirrhosis may soon follow.
 Up to 70 percent of all alcoholic hepatitis patients eventually may go on to develop cirrhosis.1

 Patients with alcoholic hepatitis who stop drinking may have a complete recovery from liver disease, or they still may develop cirrhosis.

-Trust me, it’s smarter to nurture your liver.
+Trust us, it’s smarter to nurture your liver.
 Prevention is always better than cure and your prevention and healing starts with 14 Day Smart Cleanse.

 Herbal and Nutritional Treatment Solutions

 Heavy drinkers are at risk of harmful, potentially life-threatening liver problems.
 Heavy drinking is classified as a woman who has more than seven drinks per week or more than three drinks per occasion, or a man who has more than 14 drinks per week or more than four drinks per occasion.

 When you drink, your liver breaks down alcohol and removes it from your blood via a process known as ‘Phase 1 Liver Detoxification,’ where your liver converts fat-soluble toxins into reactive and inflammatory metabolic by-products (free radicals), more harmful than when they entered your liver.